Discover New Hampshire’s Farm-fresh Foods

 Maple Syrup and Honey

-Specialty and Unique Products
+Specialty Products

 For a unique and soothing experience, try strolling through the lavender fields at Pumpkin Blossom Farm.
+They sell a variety of products made from their own lavendar plants.

 Did you know that you can purchase cooking oil manufactured right here in the Granite State?
 Visit our farm directory and use the filter at the bottom to search for “sunflower oil” to find the farm nearest you.